Swapnil-Parashar/Swapnil-Parashar/README.md

   - Navigating through the world of NextJS for server side rendering.
   - Learing Firebase for easy integration of backend and User Authentication

-- 📱 Learning MObile Development
+- 📱 Learning Mobile Development
   - Exploring mobile development using React Native

  ## 🏆 Achievements